gstavrinos/mqtt_to_system_command/README.md

 * `command_index_topic`: String that contains the topic to listen to for a command index.
 Defaults to `mqtt_to_system_command/command_index`
 * `commands`: Vector of strings that contain the predefined commands to be executed based on the received index.
 Empty by default.
 The `command_index_topic` is not subscribed to if the `commands` parameter is empty

-Note: Currently, the input configuration `yaml` file is not configurable.
-The code expects to find a configuration file in `config/conf.yaml`.
+## Command line arguments

+Optionally, the first command line argument is the `yaml` configuration file.
+It defaults to `config/conf.yaml`.